- ASK for a copy of the lease in advance and READ it carefully.

 As a UW-Platteville student, your first concern is to meet the qualifications necessary to live off campus.
 University of Wisconsin System Board of Regents policy states that all freshman and sophomore students must live in university residence halls unless they meet established criteria for exemption.
-Exceptions to this requirement are authorized with the appropriate completion of a Request for Exemption form available in the Residence Life Office in Royce Hall, for the following reasons:
+Click HERE for full policy.

-The Office of Rental Resources sponsors a Housing Fair to be held in October of each year.
+The Office of Rental Resources sponsors a Housing Fair to be held in the Fall of each year.
 Our fair is the easiest and most convenient way for students to start their housing search and collect a variety of information on available properties and services.
 If you are not sure where you’re living next semester or next year, or if you just want to learn more about preparing to move off campus you do not want to miss this event!
 The Housing Fair is not a place for students to go to sign leases or feel any pressure to do so.
 Rather, it is an opportunity to ask questions, find out information and learn more about local options.
-THE NEXT HOUSING FAIR IS OCTOBER 21, 2014.
+The Fair is FREE for Students and no appointments are necessary!!

 When you move off campus, you become a member of the community and are responsible for your own safety.
 Keep this in mind when searching for a place to live.
 Living off campus is very different than living in a residence hall.
 Each has advantages and disadvantages and students need to take these into consideration before taking the plunge to move off campus.
 Now that you will be living on your own, it is important to educate yourself as a tenant in Wisconsin.
 You will need to know your rights and responsibilities to help avoid problems before you sign your lease.

 1. ASK for a copy of the lease in advance, and READ it carefully.
 DON'T be pressured into signing or paying for anything that appears suspicious or that you do not understand.